pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 ### Patch releases

-Patch releases will be made to releases branches to resolve specific bugs identified.
+Patch releases will be made to release branches to resolve specific bugs identified.
 These should be tested and built through the same build pipeline as the initial production releases.

 <img src="./images/10_git_hotfix_branches.png">